2020PB/police-brutality/reports/Wisconsin.md

 ### Police restrain man using knee on neck | June 2nd

 Officers restrain a protester by placing a knee on his neck.
 Article explains incident occurred after two officers collided with each other on bicycles, after which they began striking protesters.
+Occurred at N. 6th and W. Vliet Streets.

 **Links**
 *  http://www.milwaukeeindependent.com/articles/milwaukee-common-council-calls-investigation-use-knee-police-restrain-protestor/